Frequently asked questions

 Q: It sounds like this policy only applies to online courses.
 If I teach a face-to-face course, do I have to follow this policy?

-A: Yes, the policy applies to any course (face-to-face or online) that has EIT components (such as digital content, videos, multimedia, etc.).
+A: Yes, the policy applies to any course (face-to-face or online) that has ICT components (such as digital content, videos, multimedia, etc.).
 In fact, many face-to-face courses use a variety of digital course materials and therefore it is best practice and good course design to make sure these materials are accessible.

 Q: What resources and support are available for creation and remediation of digital content?

 A: Learn more about resources for digital accessibility.
 Faculty can also contact Jason Piatt, Electronic and Information Technology Manager via email, firstname.lastname@example.org for all questions related to digital accessibility.
-In addition, faculty and instructors can contact their local support staff (Educational Technology Designers, Instructions Designers) to learn more about how to meet EIT accessibility standards and make course materials accessible.
+In addition, faculty and instructors can contact their local support staff (Educational Technology Designers, Instructions Designers) to learn more about how to meet ICT accessibility standards and make course materials accessible.

 Q: What is the best way to find out if the publisher content I want to use in my courses is accessible?

 A: The first step is knowing the right questions to ask!
 Please consult the ICT Accessibility and Third Party Content page for more details.